Cover screenshot from a deepfakes video featuring images of Emma Watson, retrieved from BBC. 2 minute read.

 Wait, what does this mean?

-To add insult to a severe invasion of privacy, there aren’t really legal ramifications for users who upload this nonconsensual content since they aren’t made from illegally stolen intimate photos, and as one reporter in Wired wrote, “You can’t sue someone for exposing the intimate details of your life when it’s not your life they’re exposing.”
+To add insult to a severe invasion of privacy, there aren’t legal ramifications for users who upload this nonconsensual content since they aren’t made from illegally stolen intimate photos, and as one reporter in Wired wrote, “You can’t sue someone for exposing the intimate details of your life when it’s not your life they’re exposing.”

-So, how can we fight this technological tyrant, if we can?
+So, how can we fight this technological tyrant if we can?

 How do we fight back?

 Technological advances can be used for both the progressive and digressive.
-For instance, the same AI technology used to create this nonconsensual content also created Princess Leia’s AI face at the end of Rogue One, brought Paul Walker back to the big screen in Furious 7, and more recently, was used to plaster Nicolas Cage’s face all over iconic movie scenes—which, let’s face it, is meme gold.
+For instance, the same AI technology used to create this nonconsensual content also created Princess Leia’s AI face at the end of Rogue One, brought Paul Walker back to the big screen in Furious 7, and was used to plaster Nicolas Cage’s face all over iconic movie scenes—which, let’s face it, is meme gold.

 But there is nothing funny or acceptable about ruining someone’s image for sexual entertainment.

 We fight against porn and sexual exploitation because we don’t believe anyone’s violation should be sexual entertainment.
-Join us, and choose to create a culture that stops the demand for nonconsensual deepfakes pornography and sexual exploitation altogether.
+Join us, and choose to create a culture that stops the demand for nonconsensual deepfakes, pornography, and sexual exploitation altogether.

 Get Involved

-Expose the porn industry for what it really is and speak out against this harmful trend.
+Expose the porn industry for what it is and speak out against this harmful trend.
 SHARE this article to spread the word on the harms of porn and add your voice to the conversation.

 Spark Conversations